dsorokin/aivika-modeler/README.rst

 -------------------------------

 In most cases you do not need to know the Haskell programming language.
-The knowledge of Python will be sufficient to create and run the simulation models.
+The knowledge of Python will be sufficient to create and run many simulation models.
 But if you will need a non-standard component, for example, to simulate the TCP/IP protocol, then you or somebody else will have to write its implementation in Haskell and then create the corresponding wrapper in